deoren/notes/docker/networks.md

 - attach containers to newly created network
 - encrypted by way of `docker network create -o encrypted`
 - built-in Overlay Network is container-only
+- scoped to `swarm`

+- Create new `overlay` network
+  - `docker network create -d overlay NEW_BRIDGE_NAME`
+    - e.g., - `docker network create -d overlay skynet`
+      - note: `-d bridge` is the default, so specifying it here as shown is not strictly required
+    - attach new container by specifying the `--network NAME` flag
+      - e.g., `docker container run --rm -d --network skynet alpine`

 ## MACVLAN